JungleDevs/django-reddit-challenge/README.md

-# Jungle Devs - Backend Challenge #001
+# Jungle Devs - Django Reddit Challenge

 ## Description
 **Challenge goal**: The idea of the challenge is to implement a very simplified version of [Reddit](https://www.reddit.com),